 - Bicycle accidents are the leading cause of nonfatal injuries requiring emergency department care for kids between the ages of 5 and 14.

 Who is responsible or liable when these accidents happen?
-Liability will depend on the particular facts of a situation.
+Liability for personal injury lawsuits will depend on the particular facts of a situation.
 In many car accident cases, another negligent motorist may be liable for injuries if that motorist was engaged in distracted driving, aggressive driving, drowsy driving, intoxicated driving, or any other type of negligent driving when the crash occurred.
 Yet motor vehicle accident injuries can also result from defective auto parts, meaning that the designer or manufacturer of a vehicle or one of its components can be liable.